microsoft/azuredevopsgenerator/CONTRIBUTING.md

 Once you successfully generate and test your template, you can share it with community.
 This can be done in three ways.

-1. Create a pull request to [Azure DevOps Demo Generator](https://github.com/microsoft/AzureDevOpsDemoGenerator/)
+1. Create a pull request to [Azure DevOps Demo Generator](https://github.com/microsoft/azuredevopsgenerator)
-1. Place the template zip file in any public repository and share the link in [Email](mailto:AzureDevOpsDemoGenerator@service.microsoft.com)
-1. Share the template directly through email

-> Note: If you have extensions installed in your organization, tempalte would be generated along with reference to all installed extensions in the ```Extensions.json``` file.
-You can edit this file and keep only the required extensions for the project.
-If extensions are not required, keep the file empty.

-## Your template must contain following elements
+## Your template must contain the following elements

 We will communicate via Email once the template validated successfully.